Cinema of Malaysia: Films Classification

-On 29 March 2012, the Film Censorship Board of Malaysia released new colour-coded logo designs for cinema films' classification.
+On 29 March 2012, the Film Censorship Board of Malaysia released new color-coded logo designs for cinema films' classification.
 U or 'Umum' is now blue, which meant that the film can be watched by all ages and consists of what the Board deems positive depictions of values.
 P13 or 'Penjaga 13' is yellow, which signifies that caution should be taken when watching the film as it is not suitable for individuals below 13 and any viewers of that age must be guided by a parent or guardian.
 18 is red, which meant that the film is only suitable for viewers aged 18 and above as it contains images of violence, horror and sex, as well as religious, political and social elements.
 All those changes are effective starting 1 April 2012.

+Starting 1 February 2023, P12 or 'Penjaga 12' by the color of green will replace P13 while P13 upgraded into 13 to protect 'underage' and the color remains the same (yellow).
+For 16 is orange means that only viewers who aged 16 and above only.